s0rtino/Scriptini/README.md

 Description:

-Clear falsepositive from previuous worldist web discovery: many times a specific link receive HTTP 200 and show the homepage.
+Clear falsepositive from a worldist web discovery: many times a specific link receive HTTP 200 and show the homepage.

 - Requirements:
   - url of the target homepage;